Back in my day…oh crap, I’ve become my grandparents.

 When I had to demo an 18 quart stock pot, I took off my shoes and socks, rolled up my pants and stepped into it.
 I noted there was room for someone else but no one there took me up on the offer.
 I made an offhand comment about toe soup.
 I really did get a few email requests for the recipe.
 Either those people had wicked senses of humor or they weren’t the sharpest crayons in the box.

 All the hosts received lots of recipe requests after they hosted a cook show.
 One host (no names, but I am tempted) always made Rice Krispie Treats.
-While they were very fastidious about sending people the recipe, I always wondered why she didn’t refer them to damn cereal box.
+While they were very fastidious about sending people the recipe, I always wondered why she didn’t refer them to the damn cereal box.

 I always tried to demo the products to the best of my ability.
 The exception would be those products like “Mr. Lid” and other really stupid wastes of money.
 Luckily, most products were pretty good with clunkers like “Mr. Lid” being the exception.